What hiring managers actually look for

 Omitting administrative skills

 Many MAs focus only on clinical skills.
-But prior authorizations, prescription refills, insurance verification, and referral coordination are equally valuable.
+But prior authorizations, appointment scheduling, insurance verification, and medical coding (ICD-10, CPT) are equally valuable.
 Show that you can handle both sides of the role.

-eClinicalWorks, Athenahealth, Epic, NextGen, and Practice Fusion are the systems MAs use daily.
-If you do not list the specific system, recruiters assume you do not have experience with it.
+Electronic Health Records platforms such as eClinicalWorks and Epic are the systems MAs use daily.
+If you do not list the specific system by name, recruiters assume you do not have experience with it.

 Using generic language for specialty experience

-If you have worked in a specialty clinic (dermatology, cardiology, orthopedics, OB/GYN), name the specialty and the specific procedures you assisted with.
-Specialty experience commands higher pay and is highly valued.
+If you have worked in a specialty clinic (dermatology, cardiology, orthopedics, OB/GYN), name the specialty and the specific procedures you assisted with, from specimen collection to point-of-care testing.
+Specialty experience is highly valued.

 What to do if you have no professional experience